jurgen-kluft/xvmem/VIRTUAL ALLOCATOR.md

 # Virtual Memory Allocator

-These are just thoughts on a virtual memory allocator
+These are my current brain-dump on the virtual memory allocator

-1. CPU Fixed-Size-Allocator (FSA), 8 <= SIZE <= 4 KB
+1. CPU Fixed-Size-Allocator (FSA), 8 B <= SIZE <= 4 KB
 2. Virtual Memory: Alloc, Cache and Free pages back to system

 Let's say an APP has 640 GB of address space and it has the following behaviour: